AccelByte/extend-service-extension-go/docs/5-project-structure.md

 - `pkg/pb`: This directory contains the Go code that was generated from our .proto files by the protoc compiler.
 - `pkg/proto`: This directory contains our .proto files, which define our gRPC service and messages.
 - `pkg/service/myService.go`: This directory contains the implementation of our gRPC service.
-- `apidocs`: This is where the generated OpenAPI spec located.
+- `gateway/apidocs`: This is where the generated OpenAPI spec located.
 - `third_party`: This directory contains third party libraries that are used by our service.

 In the following chapters, we will discuss how to define and implement new services and messages in our `.proto` files, how to generate Go code from these `.proto` files, and how to implement these services in our server.